Epilepsy Support Group

-Dedicated coordinators can link you to:
+Dedicated coordinators can connect you to the following:

-- Community employment, wellness, and respite services
+- Community employment, wellness, and respite services.

-- EFNE programs, camps, emergency aid, and more
+- EFNE programs, camps, emergency aid, and more.

-- Epilepsy self-management programs
+- Epilepsy self-management programs.

-- Information and referrals to transportation, housing, food, and other local community and state social services
+- Information and referrals to transportation, housing, food, and other local community and state social services.

-- School and workplace education programs
+- School and workplace education programs.

-- Support groups for adults, youth, and parents of children with epilepsy
+- Support groups for adults, youth, and parents of children with epilepsy.